Save the date for the 2017 Steel Pen Conference!

 2017 Registration Information

-General Session Panel: That’s Not What My Grandma Said: Preserving Regional Stories, Jane Simon Ammeson, Heather Augustyn, and Ronald D. Cohen, Panelists; Kathryn Page Camp, Moderator
+General Session Panel: That’s Not What My Grandma Said: Preserving Regional Stories, Heather Augustyn, Sharon Kirk Clifton, and James B. Lane, Panelists; Kathryn Page Camp, Moderator

 People die, memories fade, and cultural history is lost.
 With them go the color and flavor that make any region unique and the seasonings that add authenticity to our written stories.
 So how can we keep cultural history alive?
-Join Jane Ammeson, Heather Augustyn, and Ronald Cohen for a panel discussion on preserving regional stories.
+Join Heather Augustyn, Sharon Kirk Clifton, and Jame B. Lane for a panel discussion on preserving regional stories.

 Writing a Great American Romance Novel, Catherine Lanigan, Presenter